-- Cheating on a minor assignment or quiz; copying homework - Late assignments, lost or forgotten materials - Skipping a class - Refusal to accept assigned homework help or tutorials
+- cheating on a minor assignment or quiz; copying homework - late assignments, lost or forgotten materials

+- skipping a class - refusal to accept assigned homework help or tutorials

-Harm to Others: Including but not limited to:
+Harm to Others: including but not limited to:

-- Fighting, especially on the bus but also in classrooms, corridors or on fields - Disrupting class or study time - Stealing or intimidating where coercion is used - Teasing or using harsh or insulting language/reflecting a cultural bias of any kind
+- · fighting, especially on the bus but also in classrooms, corridors or on fields - · disrupting class or study time - stealing or intimidating where coercion is used - teasing or using harsh or insulting language/reflecting a cultural bias of any kind

-Harm to Property/Abuse of Access or Privilege:
+Harm to Property / Abuse of Access or Privilege:

-- Vandalism, intentional damage to school property - Possession of a controlled substance (i.e. weapon, tobacco, pornography, etc.) - More serious IT violations (e.g. misuse of software, copyright violation)
+- vandalism, intentional damage to school property - possession of a controlled substance (i.e. weapon, tobacco, pornography, etc.) - more serious IT violations (e.g. misuse of software, copyright violation)

-Level Three and Four Offenses
+Level Three and Four Offenses:

-Includes more serious offenses or repeated Level Two offenses, handled by Director and programme leader, recorded in school discipline record system; conference with parents, director and programme leader; loss of marks or points; removal from teams or activities; possible request for withdrawal or expulsion, legal action if necessary; required outside counselling; placed on Behaviour Probation.
-The School has a No Tolerance Policy towards Substance Abuse.
+Includes more serious offenses or repeated Level Two offenses, handled by the Head of School and programme leader, recorded in the school discipline record system; conference with parents, Head of School and programme leader; loss of marks or points; removal from teams or activities; possible requests for withdrawal or expulsion, legal action if necessary; required outside counselling; placed on Behaviour Probation.
+The School has a No Tolerance Policy towards Substance Abuse